 The CIMA prize in Management Accounting shall be awarded on the recommendation of the J.E.
 Cairnes Graduate School of Business & Economics to the student in the Bachelor of Commerce/Bachelor of Commerce International programmes for the best performance in Management Accounting 1 (AY207), provided the student passes the examinations of the year as a whole.
-The prize consists of a cheque for €500, a parchment and a piece of Dublin crystal.
+The prize consists of a cheque for $\ensuremath{\mathfrak{C}}200$, and a parchment.